 The UK’s new SME Finance Charter is a mission statement for supporting small businesses.
-We worked with our SME banking fintech partner, Codat – the universal API for small business data, to look at what the Charter means for SME banks and commercial insurance providers across the globe.
+We worked with our SME banking fintech partner, Codat, the universal API for small business data, to examine what the Charter means for SME banks and commercial insurance providers worldwide.

 73% of SMEs (small- to medium-sized enterprises) have a negative perception towards applying for credit, and almost half (47%) of SMEs who would like to access funding have difficulty doing so.